hansroh/skitai/README.rst

 .. code:: python

   @app.route ("/websocket/echo")
-  def echo (was, message):
+  def echo (was, message, client_id, event):
     if was.wsinit ():
       return was.wsconfig (skitai.WS_SIMPLE, 60)
+    if event: # ignore all events
+      return
     was.websocket.send ("You said," + message)
     was.websocket.send ("I said acknowledge")

 This way is very useful for Flask users, because Flask's return object is bytes, so Skitai try to decode with utf-8 and send message as text type.
-If Flask users want to send binary data,
+If Flask users want to send binary data, just send bytes type.

 .. code:: python

   @app.route ("/websocket/echo")
   def echo ():
     if "websocket_init" in request.environ:
-      request.environ ["websocket_init"] = (skitai.WS_SIMPLE, 60, "message")
+      request.environ ["websocket_init"] = (skitai.WS_SIMPLE, 60, ("message", "client_id"))
+      retrurn ''
+    if request.args.get ("event"):
+      return
+    request.environ ["websocket"].send (

-    request.environ ["websocket"].send (("You said, %s" % message).encode ('iso8859-1'), skitai.WS_OPCODE_BINARY)
+      ("You said, %s" % message).encode ('iso8859-1')
+    )

 Use Message Encoding
 `````````````````````

 For your convinient, message automatically load and dump object like JSON.
-But this feature is only available with Skitai-Saddle.
+But this feature is only available with Skito-Saddle.

 .. code:: python

   @app.route ("/websocket/json")
-  def json (was, message):
+  def json (was, message, client_id, event):
     if was.wsinit ():
       return was.wsconfig (skitai.WS_SIMPLE, 60, skitai.WS_MSG_JSON)
+    if event: # ignore all events
+      return

-    return datasearch (message ['query'], message ['offset'], message ['limit'])
+    return dbsearch (message ['query'], message ['offset'])

 JSON message is automatically loaded to Python object, and returning object also will dump to JSON.